-The current members of the Governance Committee are Sharon Ranson (Chair), Andrew Pastor, Gary Quon, and Brian Reeve.
-None of the members of the Governance Committee are officers or employees or former officers or employees of the Corporation.
+Following the close of the Transaction, all directors sit on the Governance Committee.
+Previously the members of the Governance Committee were Sharon Ranson (Chair), Andrew Pastor, Gary Quon, and Brian Reeve.
+None of the members of the Governance Committee were officers or employees or former officers or employees of the Corporation.
 All are independent directors.
 None of the Governance Committee members are eligible to participate in the Corporation's executive compensation programs.